Board of Advisors

-Vivien Li is the President and CEO of Riverlife, a non-profit organization which works to reclaim, restore, and promote Pittsburgh's riverfronts.
+Vivien Li is the former President and CEO of Riverlife, a non-profit organization which works to reclaim, restore, and promote Pittsburgh's riverfronts.
 Previously, while Executive Director and then President of The Boston Harbor Association, she was a major force behind the completion of the 41-miles of Boston's HarborWalk public access system, helped to convene the first-ever "Boston Harbor Sea Level Rise Forum" in 2010, and co-chaired the City of Boston's Climate Action Plan Steering Committee.
 She is an overseer of Beth Israel Deaconess Medical Center, a member of Carlow University President's Advisory Council, a member of the national Sierra Club's Finance and Risk Management Committee, and a committee member of the New Frontier Award presented by Harvard's Institute of Politics and John F. Kennedy Library Foundation.
 She has degrees from Barnard College and the Woodrow Wilson School of Public and International Affairs, Princeton University.

 Lissy Medvedow is the Executive Director of the Rappaport Center for Law and Public Policy at Boston College Law School.
 She has a long record of nonprofit management, including her most recent leadership position as Executive Director of Discovering Justice, a civic education organization housed at the Moakley U.S. Courthouse in Boston, and her previous position as Executive Director of the Women’s Bar Association and Women’s Bar Foundation in Massachusetts.
 Ms. Medvedow holds a Master’s of Education degree and a Bachelor’s degree from the University of Pennsylvania and a J.D. from Northeastern University School of Law.
 Following law school, Ms. Medvedow taught at Suffolk University Law School, after which she clerked in the Massachusetts Appeals Court and the U.S. District Court for the District of Massachusetts.
 Before going into nonprofit management, she served for ten years as an Assistant Attorney General in the Massachusetts Attorney General’s Office.